 You can find some more exercises you can do at home on the Neurorehab Directory website.

-Many physiotherapists say to try to complete the exercises around 4-5 times per day for no longer than 5-10 minutes each time or sooner if you're unable to continue due to pain.
-But you must speak to your health professional before attempting any exercises.
+You must speak to your health professional before attempting any exercises.
 The information above is merely a guide.
 We are not trained health professionals.

 *This article is for information use only.
 Please note mirror therapy is not meant to replace your regular current treatment regime, it is usually explained to you in a hospital or clinic setting.
 You must seek medical advice before attempting mirror therapy.
 If in doubt please contact your doctor or pain specialist.
 Burning Nights CRPS Support are medically trained.
 Burning Nights CRPS Support are not liable for any damage, injury or illness caused by the information within this blog and website.
 Please see our disclaimer for more information.